School of Management, Entrepreneurship and Supply Chain

 SCLM 452, SUPPLY CHAIN MODELING AND DECISION ANALYSIS, 4 Credits

-Introduce decision modeling and analysis tools with a particular emphasis on linear programming and stochastic decision making tools for solving various business decision problems pertaining to supply chain management.
-The major goals are to enhance students’ ability to think, formulate and analyze business problems using optimization and stochastic simulation (Monte Carlo simulation and discrete-event simulation).
-The case study approach, lectures, discussions and computer-aided problem solving will be used to develop and apply the relevant concepts and methodologies.
+Introduces decision modeling and analysis tools, with particular emphasis on linear program-ming and stochastic decision-making methods for solving a variety of business problems related to supply chain management.
+Enhances students’ ability to think critically, formulate, and analyze business problems using optimization techniques and stochastic simulation methods, including Monte Carlo and discrete-event simulations.
+Applies relevant concepts and methodologies through a combination of case studies, lectures, discussions, and computer-aided problem-solving.

 Available via Ecampus